girish4558/Python_MySql-Task/README.md

 # Python + MySQL Training Task

-This repository contains two console-based applications developed by using Python and SQL:
+This repository contains two console-based applications developed by using Python and MySQL:

 ## 📌 Applications